gabebohlmann/Web-Development/LabAMS/README.md

 ## Backend Setup

 1. Start your MongoDB server.
 The method for doing this can vary depending on your operating system.
-    - On windows it is recommended to use MongoDB compass and connect to the default URI:
+    - On windows it is recommended to use MongoDB compass and connect to the default URI
         ```
         mongodb://localhost:27017
          ```

 2. Clone the web-development repository to your local machine.
 Open terminal/cmd and run:
     ```